david-garcia1/React-Portfolio/README.md

 TailwindCSS – A utility-first CSS framework for styling and responsive design.

-JavaScript – The core programming language driving the interactivity of the site.
+JavaScript/Typescript – The core programming language driving the interactivity of the site.